leep-frog/termin-all-or-nothing/README.md

    focus (closes terminal)
  - Ctrl+click on currently unopened file in terminal (closes terminal)
  - Ctrl+click on open file in terminal (closes terminal)
+ - Running `code filename.txt` from the integrated terminal on a currently unopened file in terminal (closes terminal)
+ - Running `code filename.txt` from the integrated terminal on an open file in terminal (closes terminal)

 > If there are any other cases you'd like this extension to consider, please [open an issue for it](https://github.com/leep-frog/termin-all-or-nothing/issues).